 Diversity and Inclusion Results

-In 2021, IPG was named to the Bloomberg Gender Equality Index for second year in a row.
+In 2022, IPG was named to the Bloomberg Gender Equality Index for third year in a row.
 The Bloomberg Gender-Equality Index brings transparency to gender-related practices and policies at publicly listed companies, increasing the breadth of environmental, social, governance (ESG) data available to investors.

 As we do with other business objectives for our company, we have tied our diversity goals to the compensation of our senior leadership.